 In verse 9, you come across the perfective verb wskazać again, meaning to indicate, to show; you first encountered this verb in verse 2.
 Które Bóg wskazał means which God had indicated.
 In the remainder of the verse, you read that Abraham sets his son down upon the firewood on the altar.

 Abraham, in verse 10, then takes the knife: sięgnął ręką po nóż (he reached with his hand for the knife), in order to kill his son: aby zabić swego syna.

 - odmówić (pf.), to refuse, to deny

-Before Abraham can complete the sacrifice, God calls out to him and tells him to not lay his hand on his son.
-God tells Abraham that he now knows that Abraham has the fear of God: boisz się Boga (you fear God).
+Before Abraham can complete the sacrifice, God calls out to him and tells him to not lay his hand on his son: nie podnoś ręki na chłopca (do not raise your hand upon the boy) i nie czyń mu nic złego (and do not do any evil unto him; do no evil unto him).
+God tells Abraham that he now knows he has the fear of God: boisz się Boga (you fear God).